leg1337/legendary-s-admin/README.md

 #changelogs

 --[[
-updates: (5/4/22)
+updates: (5/18/22)

-. new void
+. fixed void

+. fixed checkgrabber/ checktools / getmass

-. fixed most commands, issues with slow dupe etc.
+. fixed dupe

-. decent anti-log
+. good anti log

 . new commands

-. anti-void changes
+. clientbridge :O

-. prints my tag in console, ensuring nobody takes credit for this script
+. low gfx, legkill (lkill), da hood related things ( custom silent aim + da hood anticheat bypass (use at your own risk !!!!) )

 ]]

 (any other version you may already have of this script are irrelevant and useless, no key features are available)

 enjoy ;)

--- noticed slight "Luraph Script" problems, will fix in a bit